danielminami/accessible_memory_game_shopify/README.md

     * Settings page allows users to change the difficulty level an also set the user experience.

 - [x] Custom Fragment Class
-    * This extended Fragment Class helps to keep track of the `Fragment` lifecycle, so we know what is going on under the hood.
+    * This extended Fragment Class logs the `Fragment` lifecycle, so we know what is going on under the hood.
 This is specially handy for debugging, as the application grows.

 - [ ] More Stuff...
     * Oh yeah!!!
 I wanted to do more stuff.
-Given the time constraint, I just listed it in the [Issues](https://github.com/danielminami/accessible_memory_game_shopify/issues).
+Given the time constraint, I just listed the enhancements at [Issues](https://github.com/danielminami/accessible_memory_game_shopify/issues).

 ## Screen Shots